Heavy Snowfall Halts Flight Operation At Skardu Airport - UrduPoint

 Heavy Snowfall Halts Flight Operation At Skardu Airport

-The flight operation at Skardu Airport has come to a 'complete halt' after the central valley of Gilgit-Baltistan received heavy snowfall during the last four days, Civil Aviation Authority (CAA) said on Wednesday

-ISLAMABAD, (UrduPoint / Pakistan Point News - 15th Jan, 2020 ) :The flight operation at Skardu Airport has come to a 'complete halt' after the central valley of Gilgit-Baltistan received heavy snowfall during the last four days, Civil Aviation Authority (CAA) said on Wednesday.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 15th Jan, 2020 ) :The flight operation at Skardu Airport came to a 'complete halt' after the central valley of Gilgit-Baltistan received heavy snowfall during the last four days, Civil Aviation Authority (CAA) said on Wednesday.

 The Skardu air facility, located at 7,500 feet above the sea level, is one of the world's highest airports.

-The CAA authorities have started the runway clearance work on emergency basis as the heavy snowfall, continuing since Sunday, had stuck up the tourists visiting Skaurdu and adjoining recreational sites.
+The CAA authorities started the runway clearance work on emergency basis on special directives of Prime Minister Imran Khan as the heavy snowfall, continued since Sunday, had stuck up the tourists visiting Skardu and adjoining recreational sites, a CAA press release here said.